ENVIRONMENTAL REVIEWS, AUDITS, DUE DILIGENCE AND RISK ANALYSES

 Ministry of Petroleum Resources

-Under sponsorship of the Nigerian Government (The Petroleum Inspectorate, (now the Ministry of Petroleum Resources), an intensiveNigeriaFlaring, four-week program of facility inspections and review was conducted at over 100 facilities, including:
+Under sponsorship of the Nigerian Government (The Petroleum Inspectorate, (now the Ministry of Petroleum Resources), an intensive, four-week program of facility inspections and review was conducted at over 100 facilities, including:

 Detailed information was obtained and reported on concerning pollution-control equipment to control operational oily discharges and for emergency response.
 Major operators participating in the study included AGIP, African Petroleum, Mobil, Nolchem, NNPC, Texaco, Total, and Unipetrol.
 The written report described existing conditions and made specific recommendations for improvement.